 Location:Buffalo, New York

-Academics:More than 1,000 courses in 100+ majors, minors, and special
+Academics:More than 1,000 courses in 100+ majors, minors, and special programs

-You are welcome here
+Transfers are welcome here

 ]Students who are accepted for transfer admission to Canisius are automatically evaluated for an academic merit scholarship based on cumulative college GPA.
 In addition, there is a $2,000 Phi Theta Kappa or Alpha Beta Gamma Scholarship for those inducted into one of these organizations.

 Unlimited learning opportunities

-Students travel to select neighborhoods to help improve struggling schools, study animal behavior up close at the Buffalo Zoo just blocks away from campus, or examine the impact of security on international trade along the US-Canadian border in Buffalo.
+Students travel to select neighborhoods to help improve struggling schools; study animal behavior up close at the Buffalo Zoo, just blocks away from campus; and examine the impact of security on international trade along the US-Canadian border in Buffalo.
 Students’ learning environments expand beyond Buffalo as well.
 Miles off the coast of Maine, students study killer whales.
-They refine their journalistic skills within the corridors of Congress, visit sites of Jewish internment camps in Poland, and follow in the footsteps of renowned primatologist Jane Goodall in Tanzania, East Africa.
+They refine their journalistic skills in the corridors of Congress, visit sites of German concentration camps in Poland, and follow in the footsteps of renowned primatologist Jane Goodall in Tanzania.

-A Catholic, Jesuit tradition
+A Jesuit Catholic tradition

 Home away from home

 Buffalo is home to professional football and hockey teams, minor league baseball, and a world-champion lacrosse team.
-Just a five-minute walk puts students in Delaware Park, one of Frederick Law Olmstead’s most beautiful parks, where they can bike, play tennis, golf, or rent boats on scenic Hoyt Lake.
+An easy walk puts students in Delaware Park, one of Frederick Law Olmsted’s most beautiful parks, where they can bike, play tennis, golf, or rent boats on scenic Hoyt Lake.
 With shopping, restaurants, theaters, world-renowned art galleries, and live music just a subway ride away, students soon learn why Buffalo is one of the top five college towns of its size.

 Canisius looks for transfer students who are passionate, motivated, hardworking, and interested in making a difference in the world around them.
 Canisius sets the academic bar high and encourages students to challenge themselves, try new things, and set goals that may seem impossible at first.
 But part of the transformational experience provided at Canisius is a transformation of self.

-We hope to see you on our campus to learn how Canisius College can help you achieve your goals, fulfill your passions, and provide an exciting and meaningful collegiate experience.
+We hope to see you on our campus to learn how Canisius College can help you achieve your goals, fulfill your passions, and provide an exciting and meaningful college experience.